 The original owner called this an updated bath.
 He must have been talking about the pedestal sink he installed sometime in the 80’s.
 Love the floor?
 That tile was what was in my entire house when we bought it.
 No joke!

 Our Contemporary Master Bathroom Renovation added a private bath and small walk in closet onto the master bedroom.
 That beautiful tri-colored wood mirror started out a an inexpensive over the door mirror and my DIY Open Shelf Vanity base only cost about $100 to build.
+I built the Concrete Counters and it’s not hard to Wax Concrete Counters in order to keep them looking good.

 We gave up a tub for an oversized shower.